 In 1981, Edgar Stern oversaw the development of a small ski area in Park City, replacing a previous area which had closed in the 1960s after several decades of operation after the Works Progress Administration constructed some trails.
+Just this year in August, it became part of a resort joint venture which includes names such as Squaw Valley/Alpine Meadows and Mammoth Mountain in California, and Winter Park, Aspen Snowmass resorts, and Steamboat in Colorado.
 The area is now known as Deer Valley Resort, easily one of the most famous names in skiing.

 At high-end resorts, everything is either nice, or it is nice.
 Deer Valley is certainly the latter.
 The 2,026 skiable acres are draped across several high peaks in the Wasatch Range, all of which are accessible by chairlifts.
 The Deer Valley chairlift network is very modern and very fast, with a gondola and a myriad of detachable lifts to keep lines at a minimum.
 The resort also caps the number of lift tickets it sells every day for additional crowd control.

 Accompanying the lift network are the lodging options.
 These include (but are not limited to) The Grand Lodge, Lodges at Deer Valley, Black Diamond Lodge, Flagstaff Lodge, and the Silver Baron Lodge.
 In addition to these properties, Deer Valley is also home to two very exclusive hotels.